goodalchemy/react-vite-tailwind-express-starter-2/README.md

 ## client

-To create the `client/` folder - our React frontend - we ran this command inside the project, choosing "React" as the framework:
+To create the `client/` folder - our React frontend - we ran the Vite setup command inside the project, choosing "React" as the framework:

 `npm create vite@latest`